lifethroughcode/hylia.blog/src/posts/creating-an-encrypted-emergency-backup-drive.md

 ![](/images/14-copy.png)

 I am going to leave this on standard for this tutorial, but you can use a hidden volume if you wish.
-Click next.
+Click Next.

 ![](/images/15-copy.png)